 Q: How will open enrollment timeline impact opportunities for students?

 A: The open enrollment timeline is set by the State and will not be impacted.

 Q: Will parents, teachers, students, and community members be surveyed?

 A: Yes.
-We will have a two week surveying period beginning February 25th.
-Those surveys will be posted on this web site as well as distributed in our weekly e-newsletter and on our social media sites.
+We will have a week-long surveying period beginning November 8.
+The online survey will be posted on this web site as well as distributed in our weekly e-newsletter and on our social media sites.